tristan-hornetz/crosstalk/README.md

 This repository contains Proof-of-Concept exploits for vulnerabilities described in [**CrossTalk: Speculative Data Leaks Across Cores Are Real**](https://download.vusec.net/papers/crosstalk_sp21.pdf) by Ragab, Milburn, Razavi, Bos and Giuffrida.

-The demos in this repository utilise primitives from our [RIDL PoC](https://github.com/tristan-hornetz/ridl).
+All demos utilise primitives from our [RIDL PoC](https://github.com/tristan-hornetz/ridl).
 Testing was done on an Intel Core i7-7700K CPU with Debian and Linux Kernel 5.10.0.

 ## Setup